 Don’t wait to be asked.
 Take on something new without being asked to do so!
 Find the problem before someone assigns it to you.
 What around you does not seem to be working?
 Become proactive!
 Don’t just wait for assignments, be self-motivated to help your company excel.

 Come to your boss with more than just an idea.
 Anything less is just complaining.
 I have a friend who used to tell her team, “I’m ok hearing about obstacles and issues, but bring me a possible solution and show me you thought it through.”
 Determine how you can make your idea a reality.
 Take the time to brainstorm possible scenarios of success.
 Come up with a few different methods to implement your plan that will ultimately help the company to capitalize on its competitive advantage.

 Create a character of trust.
 Be a person of integrity.
 Build an atmosphere where people know they can count on you and trust you to do what you say you will.
 Establishing credibility is key!
 People will be eager to follow your lead on new ideas when they know they can trust where you will take them.

-Take risks, let your creativity flow!
+Take risks, and let your creativity flow!
 You may be the next big thing your company needs!